 However, no matter how hard you distract yourself, your problems are still there.
 Distraction is no replacement for true meditation and ruminations.
-Today, your problems may be as something as minor as deciding your latest meal or as major as figuring out how to pay for your next meal.
+Today, your problems may be something as minor as deciding your latest meal or as major as figuring out how to pay for your next meal.

 The truth of the matter is that you have to face your problems.
 The challenges people are facing today are immense.
 We’re living in a world that includes a rampant virus that doesn’t care about your privilege, record-breaking unemployment numbers, and the existential crisis that comes with realizing just how little control we have in this wave of change.